ThomasAndrasek/The-Obfuscatorinator/proposal.md

 ## Technology

-This project will primarily use Java due to code being obfuscated also being written in Java.
+This project will primarily use Java due to code being obfuscated also being written in **Java**.
 This will make it easier understand  the obfuscated code beforehand as we would already be working in that language.

 ## Team
 | **Name** | **GitHub Handle** | **Email** |